AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-heroku/readme.md

 If you don't have Node.js (and npm) installed you can also use the package.json listed at the end of this article.

-Now deepstream server is ready to be installed via
+Now the deepstream server is ready to be installed via

 ```shell
 npm install deepstream --save
 ```

 Heroku provides different versions of Node.js which can be specified in the package.json.
 So let's add a property to the _package.json_ to define that it needs to use the latest stable Node.js version:

 ```javascript
   //...